 Co-editor (with Jay Hopler), Before the Door of God: An Anthology of the Devotional Lyric (Yale University Press, 2013)

-Co-editor (with Michael C. Schoenfeldt and Richard Strier), Divisions on a Ground: Essays in Renaissance Literature in Honor of Donald M. Friedman (Special issue of the George Herbert Journal, 2008)
+Co-editor (with Michael C. Schoenfeldt and Richard Strier), Divisions on a Ground: Essays in Renaissance Literature in Honor of Donald M. Friedman (2008)

-Poetry, translations, and critical essays have appeared in numerous publications, including The New Yorker, Slate, Yale Review, Kenyon Review, Milton Quarterly, and Modern Philology.
+Poetry, translations, and critical essays have appeared in numerous publications, including The New Yorker, Slate, Yale Review, Kenyon Review, Milton Quarterly, Modern Philology, and PMLA.

 Poetry and poetics, poetic theory, lyric, Renaissance literature, classics, history of theology